aireilly/openshift-mkdocs/docs/cnf-create-performance-profiles.adoc.md

 4. Run the Performance Profile Creator tool in discovery mode:

     !!! note
-        Discovery mode inspects your cluster using the output from must-gather.
-The output produced includes information on:The NUMA cell partitioning with the allocated CPU idsWhether hyperthreading is enabledUsing this information you can set appropriate values for some of the arguments supplied to the Performance Profile Creator tool.
         Discovery mode inspects your cluster using the output from `must-gather`.
 The output produced includes information on:

         -   The NUMA cell partitioning with the allocated CPU ids

         -   Whether hyperthreading is enabled

         Using this information you can set appropriate values for some of the arguments supplied to the Performance Profile Creator tool.

     ``` terminal
     $ podman run --entrypoint performance-profile-creator -v <path_to_must-gather>/must-gather:/must-gather:z registry.redhat.io/openshift4/ose-cluster-node-tuning-operator:v{product-version} --info log --must-gather-dir-path /must-gather
     ```

     !!! note
-        This command uses the performance profile creator as a new entry point to podman.
-It maps the must-gather data for the host into the container image and invokes the required user-supplied profile arguments to produce the my-performance-profile.yaml file.The -v option can be the path to either:The must-gather output directoryAn existing directory containing the must-gather decompressed tarballThe info option requires a value which specifies the output format.
-Possible values are log and JSON.
-The JSON format is reserved for debugging.
         This command uses the performance profile creator as a new entry point to `podman`.
 It maps the `must-gather` data for the host into the container image and invokes the required user-supplied profile arguments to produce the `my-performance-profile.yaml` file.

         The `-v` option can be the path to either:

         -   The `must-gather` output directory

         -   An existing directory containing the `must-gather` decompressed tarball

         The `info` option requires a value which specifies the output format.
 Possible values are log and JSON.
 The JSON format is reserved for debugging.

 5. Run `podman`: